fflch/laravel-comet-theme/README.md

  - stylesheets (it is a good idea to use: *{{ parent() }}*)
  - javascripts (it is a good idea to use: *{{ parent() }}*)

-Publish assets configuring in your webpack.mix.js project:
+Publish assets configuring in your webpack.mix.js:

     mix.js('vendor/uspdev/laravel-comet-theme/resources/assets/js/script.js', 'public/js')
        .sass('vendor/uspdev/laravel-comet-theme/resources/assets/sass/app.scss', 'public/css');